 Last Updated on

-Seeing a baby coughing and vomiting mucus or milk (which obtains a mucus-like texture) can be quite disturbing for parents.
+Seeing a baby coughing and vomiting mucus or milk (which obtains a mucus-like texture) can disturb parents.
 Spitting up is quite normal, but when mucus or projectile vomit seems to be a recurring incident, it may cause alarm.
-The reasons behind it can be quite varied, and it is important to figure out the actual reason why it’s happening to your child.
+Mucus spit-up in babies is natural, but if it happens frequently (more than a few times a day), you should be concerned.
+Seek medical help if you notice any blood traces in the mucus or if your infant displays any distress.
+The reasons behind it can vary, and it is important to figure out why it’s happening to your child.

 Also Read: Mucus in Baby’s Poop

-Such a phenomenon usually occurs in babies early on as a result of an immature digestive system.
+This phenomenon usually occurs in babies due to an immature digestive system.
 One of the most important parts of the entire tract is the area ranging from the throat to the stomach.
 This section requires a good amount of time to develop fully and be ready to retain the food within the body.
-All the spit and the milk that a baby feeds on can easily find its way back up to the mouth, causing the vomit to be yellow in colour.
+All the spit and the milk that a baby feeds on can easily find its way back up to the mouth, causing the vomit to be yellow.

-Most children stop throwing up spit or milk once they begin to sit up straight.
-While many babies do so after completing around 7-8 months of age, some children may continue to do so even up to a year after their birth.
+Most children stop throwing up spit or milk once they sit up straight.
+While many babies do so after completing around 7-8 months, some children may continue to do so even up to a year after their birth.

-Since the immune system of a baby is still developing in the early months following birth, he makes for an easy target for various bacteria and viruses, leading to an infection or an illness.
-Usually, these can affect the respiratory system, causing him to cough extensively, which could lead to intermittent vomiting.
+Since a baby’s immune system is still developing in the early months following birth, he makes for an easy target for various bacteria and viruses, leading to an infection or illness.
+Usually, these can affect the respiratory system, causing him to cough extensively, leading to intermittent vomiting.
 Similarly, certain bacteria can affect the digestive tract or the intestines, leading to indigestion and diarrhoea, accompanied by vomiting.

-If a baby tends to vomit forcefully, which ends up emerging out in a projectile form, then there is a strong chance that the baby is suffering from pyloric stenosis.
-Quite a rare condition to come across in most children, it usually manifests in the weeks following childbirth.
-A muscle that connects the intestine to the stomach tends to swell up and become thick, which prevents any food from passing further.
-This condition is quite rare, with fewer than 1 million cases reported in India every year.
+If a baby tends to vomit forcefully, emerging out in a projectile form, then there is a strong chance of the baby suffering from pyloric stenosis.
+It is quite a rare condition in most children; it usually manifests in the weeks following childbirth.
+A muscle connecting the intestine to the stomach tends to swell up and become thick, preventing food from passing further.
+This condition is rare, with fewer than 1 million cases reported annually in India.

-While pyloric stenosis occurs due to the presence of a muscular anomaly, there might be other obstructions in the pathway as well.
-At times, a section of the bowel might slide towards the other section and form an obstacle in between.
-Some cases have also been observed where the intestines themselves have twisted up, causing food to remain stuck wherever it is.
+While pyloric stenosis occurs due to a muscular anomaly, there might also be other obstructions in the pathway.
+Sometimes, a section of the bowel might slide towards the other section and form an obstacle.
+Some cases have also been observed where the intestines have twisted up, causing food to remain stuck wherever it is.
 Such conditions can cause a baby to vomit forcefully.

 On a biological level, the act of vomiting is where the body rids itself of an undesirable element within the stomach or the digestive system.
-While undigested food falls in this category as well, vomiting may just as well be the result of the baby having swallowed something that is inherently toxic or unhealthy.
-If the ingestion of something poisonous has taken place, certain medicines can even cause the vomiting rather than treat it directly.
+While undigested food also falls in this category, vomiting may just as well be the result of the baby having swallowed something inherently toxic or unhealthy.
+If the ingestion of something poisonous has taken place, certain medicines can even cause vomiting rather than treat it directly.

 5. The baby may be susceptible to motion sickness.

-Motion sickness is quite a common problem that plagues babies as well as adults.
-It is usually triggered when the brain seems to observe a disconnect between the visual and the aural signals it receives.
-If the eyes and the body don’t seem to experience motion the same way, motion sickness might come into play, causing vomiting to take place.
+Motion sickness is quite a common problem that plagues babies and adults.
+It is usually triggered when the brain observes a disconnect between the visual and the aural signals it receives.
+If the eyes and the body don’t seem to experience motion the same way, motion sickness might come into play, causing vomiting.

-Crying is the only form of communication that babies are aware of, so they may burst into tears to convey hunger, fear, pain, or even plain irritation.
-However, if a baby continues to cry intensely for a long period, it can cause the gag reflex in the throat to be stimulated and lead to the baby coughing heavily, or even throwing up as a result of it.
+Crying is the only form of communication babies are aware of, so they may burst into tears to convey hunger, fear, pain, or even plain irritation.
+However, suppose a baby continues to cry intensely for an extended period.
+In that case, it can cause the gag reflex in the throat to be stimulated and lead to the baby coughing heavily or even throwing up.

-The presence of viruses or bacteria that infect the stomach or the throat have a higher chance of resulting in vomiting.
+The presence of viruses or bacteria that infect the stomach or the throat has a higher chance of vomiting.
 Throat infection usually causes cold and cough, both of which can trigger the gag reflex and lead to vomiting.
-Any infection of the digestive tract can cause the body to repeatedly throw up food, due to the weak capacity of the stomach and intestines.
+Any digestive tract infection can cause the body to repeatedly throw up food due to the weak capacity of the stomach and intestines.

-Vomiting is usually a biological reaction to remove any toxic substance from the body, and the same is true for an allergic reaction as well.
+Vomiting is usually a biological reaction to remove any toxic substance from the body; the same is true for an allergic reaction.
 An allergy is nothing but the response of the body’s immune system to an allergen, which could range from anything such as nuts to milk to fish and so on.
-Such conditions usually occur if you have introduced your baby to a new food type recently.
+Such conditions usually occur if you have recently introduced your baby to a new food type.

 9. Quick milk flow can also cause a baby to vomit.

-Certain women tend to have nipples that are larger than usual or use bottles which have holes that are bigger than what’s usually available in the market.
-These can result in a milk flow that is fast and in copious amounts, causing the baby to drink down the milk speedily.
+Certain women tend to have nipples larger than usual or use bottles with holes more significant than what’s usually available in the market.
+These can result in a fast milk flow and copious amounts, causing the baby to drink the milk speedily.
 Since the baby’s tummy is still in its development phase, it won’t be prepared for the intake of this quantity and may react naturally by throwing up.

 This is rarely because of indigestion and has more to do with the baby swallowing too much air while feeding.
 Parents tend to use a pacifier more often than not or allow babies to suckle on an empty feeding bottle.
 This causes their tummies to be filled with air, which can cause reflux and lead to the milk being thrown up.

 The digestive system of a baby takes quite a while to mature fully.
-One of the major aspects that need to develop is the valve that plays a key role in keeping the food within the stomach itself.
-Feeding on a lot of milk can put undue pressure on that valve, which can fail and cause the milk to rise up, leading to vomiting.
+A significant aspect that needs to be developed is the valve that plays a key role in keeping the food within the stomach.
+Feeding a lot of milk can put undue pressure on that valve, which can fail and cause the milk to rise, leading to vomiting.